-The Pacific Fishery Management Council will host an online meeting of the Area 2A Pacific halibut governmental management entities that is open to the public.
-The meeting will be held Monday, January 4, 2021 (delayed until 1:30 pm) Pacific Standard Time.
+The Pacific Fishery Management Council (Pacific Council) will host an online meeting of the Area 2A Pacific halibut governmental management entities that is open to the public.
+The online meeting will be held Tuesday, January 4, 2022, from 10 a.m. until 1 p.m.
+Pacific Time, or until business for the day has been completed.

 Purpose of the meeting